 Spinal cord injuries can result in serious complications, one of which includes full or partial paralysis.
 The extent of these injuries depends largely upon the severity of the impact and other related factors, such as the injured person’s age and preexisting physical condition.

 Sometimes, a spinal cord injury occurs when another person is negligent, such as in a motor vehicle accident or slip and fall accident.
-If another person’s recklessness or carelessness caused a spinal cord injury or paralysis to you or a loved one, contact the Gwinnett County, Georgia, legal team at Brauns Law as soon as possible.
+If another person’s recklessness or carelessness caused a spinal cord injury or paralysis to you or a loved one, contact the Gwinnett County, Georgia, legal team at Brauns Law, PC as soon as possible.
 Our lawyers can meet with you to discuss the circumstances of your accident and file a claim against the proper parties on your behalf.

 Types of Spinal Cord Injuries